 This does not change the model time settings or underlying calculations, it simply hides any time steps outside of the "visible date range".

 If you'd like to highlight the current time step as "today" in the spreadsheet workspace, you can toggle this setting from the Time Settings modal in the top-left of the spreadsheet, in the "Advanced'' section.

-You can define your fiscal/financial year in Causal in the same place you edit the granularity and date range for your model.
+You can define your fiscal/financial year in Causal in the same Time Settings modal in the top-left of the spreadsheet.
 Your fiscal year settings will affect the column headers in the spreadsheet, as well as any table/chart summaries (it will affect the yearly roll-up).